AI-For-Wearables-PAM/activity-recog/README.md

 <a id="file-structure"></a>

-## File structure
+## File structure for supervised learning
 Videos used for this project are not included here due to storage and PII reasons, so these files will need to be added manually.
 If you are a contributor to this project, contact [@jamescoledesign](https://github.com/jamescoledesign) for access to the dataset.
+This format should work for any video dataset.

 After you download the dataset, create a folder named `downloads` at the root of your local clone of this repo and place the `train` and `test` folders within the `downloads` folder like the example below.
+Be sure to rename `feature` in the example below with the label you intend to use for that category of videos (e.g., Sleeping).

 ```
 root